Mason-Scofield/CSC-394-Data-Science-Jobs/README.md

 3. Within the drop down navigate to Edit Configurations -> Environment -> Environment Variables
 4. Click the '$' icon
-5. In the pop up window click the '+' sign in the upper right section to add the variables -Both AWS_PUB and AWS_PRIV
+5. In the pop up window click the '+' sign in the upper right section to add the variables
+    - Both AWS_PUB and AWS_PRIV
-    -Must be set as typed above see use case in webApp/webScraper/DataBase/__init__.py -Ensure region properly reflects your DB region
+    - Must be set as typed above see use case in webApp/webScraper/DataBase/__init__.py
+    - Ensure region properly reflects your DB region
-6. Click OK, then click Apply
+6. Click 'OK', then click 'Apply'
 7. Close the window and run the app by clicking the Green 'Play' button next to the 'RUN' drop down